willie-yao/brigade-metrics-archive/README.md

 Save the service account token somewhere safe.

-### Installing and Configuring Brigade Prometheus on a _Private_ Kubernetes Cluster
+### Installing and Configuring Brigade Metrics on a _Private_ Kubernetes Cluster

-Since this add-on is still in heavy development, you will need to clone this repository to install Brigade Prometheus into your local Kubernetes cluster.
+Since this add-on is still in heavy development, you will need to clone this repository to install Brigade Metrics into your local Kubernetes cluster.
 Once the repository is cloned, open the `values.yaml` file, and paste the service account token into the `exporter.brigade.apiToken` field.

 There are two methods of authentication you can choose from for logging into Grafana.
 1. Option to use Grafana's built in user management system.
 The username and password for the admin account are specified in the `grafana.auth` fields, and the admin can handle user management using the Grafana UI.